scornejob/gpuvmem/README.md

 We have fixed the Makefile and now you can compile gpuvmem using the new version of casacore.

-# RESTORING YOUR IMAGE
+# RESTORING YOUR IMAGE PLEASE SEE CARCAMO ET AL. 2018 FOR MORE INFORMATION

 Usage:

 `casapy --log2term --nogui -c restore_continuum_ms.py residual_folder.ms mem_model.fits restored_output`

-# Contributors
+# CONTRIBUTORS

 - Miguel Cárcamo
 - Fernando Rannou